 - “Any pieces of evidence which, viewed alone or in combination with other facts, may support an inference of retaliatory intent.”

 As we mentioned above, it is in your best interest to contact a TX sexual harassment lawyer if you believe your employer is trying to retaliate against you for filing a complaint.
-The attorneys at Moore & Associates are available 24/7 and would be more than happy to help you understand what your legal rights are and what your next steps should be.
-This team of attorneys understands how stressful life might be for you right now which is why they are ready and available to provide you with the legal guidance you need.
+The sexual misconduct attorneys at Moore & Associates are available 24/7 and would be more than happy to help you understand what your legal rights are and what your next steps should be.
+USAttorneys.com’s team of sexual harassment attorneys understands how stressful life might be for you right now which is why they are ready and available to provide you with the legal guidance you need.

 You can reach Moore & Associates at: